Joseph Philippe Lemercier Laroche: Aftermath

 In March 1995, Joseph's daughter Louise stepped aboard Nomadic for the first time since 1912 when it carried her family to Titanic from Cherbourg, France.
 She was joined by fellow Titanic survivor Millvina Dean.
 That same year, Louise was present as the Titanic Historical Society dedicated a stone marker in Cherbourg commemorating Titanic passengers who sailed from its port.

 Louise Laroche died on 28 January 1998 at the age of 87.
-At the time of her death only six Titanic survivors remained.
+At the time of her death six Titanic survivors remained.